-Donny Brusca has taught for over 25 years, mostly on the high school and college levels.
+Donny Brusca has retired from full time teaching after having taught for over 30 years, mostly on the high school and college levels.
 He has a B.S. in mathematics and M.A. in computer and information science from Brooklyn College (CUNY) and a post-graduate P.D. in educational administration and supervision from St. John’s University.
+He founded Course Workbooks in 2010.

-He has taught at Brooklyn College, Pace University, and Touro College Graduate School of Technology.
-His administrative experiences include serving as the Student Data Systems Manager at a charter management organization and high school, as the Academic Dean and Mathematics Chairperson at a Manhattan business college, and as a high school Technology Coordinator.
+His college instructional experiences include teaching at Brooklyn College, Pace University, and Touro College Graduate School of Technology.
+His administrative experiences include serving as the Student Data Systems Manager at a charter management organization and high school and as the Academic Dean and Mathematics Chairperson at a Manhattan business college.
 For several years, he was responsible for student scheduling in a high school of about 1000 students.

 His high school and college teaching experiences include basic mathematics, logic, algebra, geometry, probability, discrete structures, computer programming, web design, data structures, switching theory, computer architecture, and application software.
 He has taught all three Regents level mathematics courses and AP Computer Science A and AP Computer Science Principles.

-He owned and operated a successful part-time disc jockey business (Sound Sensation), performing personally at nearly one thousand weddings and private events over a 12 year span.
+He owned and operated a successful part-time disc jockey business (Sound Sensation), performing personally at nearly 1000 weddings and private events over a 12 year span.

 He has managed and coached high school baseball teams, after playing for over 40 years in organized baseball and softball leagues.
 He currently works part time as a baseball umpire.